 Summer is a wonderful season in Colorado, however a three month break from school can quickly become boring without engaging activities.
-If you know someone between the age of 9-17 who is social, curious and likes to learn about plants and science, they should check out the cool Denver Botanic Gardens volunteer programs!
+If you know someone between the age of 9-17 who is social, curious and likes to learn about plants and science, they should check out the cool Denver Botanic Gardens volunteer programs at York Street!

-For more information and questions about this program, please contact the Volunteer Services Department at 720-865-3565 or firstname.lastname@example.org.
+For more information on dates and details, please contact the Volunteer Services Department at 720-865-3565 or firstname.lastname@example.org.